CEN3031Group7C/projectWorkflow/README.md

 Google Maps API Key: AIzaSyA35fx5-G1qvTKr6SRhPv9q5pLen84nwp0 We recommend you generate a new key here.

+This web application was built using MEAN.js Version 0.5.0 <http://meanjs.org> which uses Node,js Version 6.9.2, Express Version 4.15.2, Angular Version 1.5.0.

+To deploy this project locally, install the above versons of MEANSTACK and the project can be run using "npm start" while inside the desired repository.
+Navigate to localhost:3000 and the application will appear locally on your machine.

 General Instructions for your deployment:

 Your web app is deployed using Heroku.
 See above for relevant links and login information.
 Your deployment is currently setup to pull for the GitHub repository.
 To deploy from a different repository, fork the above github repository, and change the app connected to GitHub in the heroku dashboard to your new forked repository.